crucifix illustration

 God doesn’t expect us to be perfect, but He does want us to be real.

-When we fail to live authentically, and we don’t practice what we profess or profess what we practice, we run the risk of misrepresenting God to the world around us.
+When we fail to live authentically and don’t practice what we profess or profess what we practice, we risk misrepresenting God to the world around us.

 So that’s the first thing.
 We know we have fallen victim to a religious spirit when what we say and what we do don’t match up.